fesor/request-objects/README.md

 Complex forms are handled mostly on the client side.
 As for simple forms `symfony/forms` has very large overhead.

 And in some cases you just don't have forms.
 For example, if you are developing an HTTP API, you probably just need to interact with request payload.
-So why not just wrap request payload to some user defined object and validate just it?
+So why not just wrap request payload in some user defined object and validate just it?
 This also encourages separation of concerns and will help you in case of API versioning.

 ## Usage